 Note: The yellow-blazed trail that leads through the Knapp Town Forest and North Hill Marsh will eventually bring you to the Waiting Hill Preserve.
 A trail map is strongly recommended for this impressively large set of properties.
 North Hill Country Club is directly adjacent to this property as well.

 The property is primarily pine forest, with oak, holly and blueberry.
 Many trees have fallen but the trails remain clear.
 There are some retired cranberry bogs as well, with trails leading around them.

-West Brook flows from the Waiting Hill Preserve and eventually into the Duck Hill River, which empties into the Atlantic Ocean in Duxbury Bay.
+West Brook flows from the Waiting Hill Preserve and eventually into the Duck Hill River.

 Historic Site: No

 Size: 120 acres